jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/multiline_passage_corrected.svg' width='100%'>

-The fixation on *voce* is now clearly associated with that word.
-It is important to note, however, that drift correction should be applied with care, especially if the fixation data is very noisy or if the passage is being read nonlinearly.
+The fixation on *voce* is now clearly associated with the correct word.
+Nevertheless, the `tools.snap_to_lines()` function should be applied with care, especially if the fixation data is very noisy or if the passage is being read nonlinearly.
+For advice on which method to use, see [Carr et al. (2021)](https://doi.org/10.3758/s13428-021-01554-0).

 Just like single-line texts, we can extract interest areas from the passage and apply analysis functions in the same way.
 For example, if we were interested in the word *piccolo*/*piccola* in this passage, we could extract all occurrences of this word and calculate the total fixation duration: